ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 The file `environment.yml` contains a tested list of Python packages with fixed versions required to execute Sparkle.
 We recommended using it.

-The file `environment-dev.txt` contains unpinned packages and the dependencies are not resolved.
-It is used for development and may cause problems.
+The file `dev-env.yml` is used for developer mode of the Sparkle package and contains several extra packages for testing.

 The two environments can be created in parallel since one is named `sparkle` and the other `sparkle-dev`.
 If you want to update an environment it is better to do a clean installation by removing and recreating it.
 For example: